herbowicz/herbowicz.github.io/_posts/2017-05-25-Fancy-effects-html5-ellipse-function.md

 lang: en-EN
 ---

-This is what I like the most.
+This is what I like the most!
 Write just one line of code to get amazing results!
 Experiment on your own by changing the following parameters:

 {% highlight html5 %} ctx.beginPath() ;
   var x             // The X coordinate (e.g. canvas.width/2)